 Think of an API call as a waiter in a restaurant.
 You (the client) place an order (make a request), and the waiter (API) delivers your request to the kitchen (server).
 The kitchen prepares your meal (processes the request) and sends it back through the waiter to your table (response).

-APIs define specific rules and protocols that applications must follow to communicate and share information.
-These rules create a standardized way for software to request specific data or actions and return results in a predictable format.
+APIs lay out specific rules (protocols) that applications must follow to communicate and share information.
+These rules create a standardized way for software to request data or actions and to give results as expected.

 The client-server architecture forms the backbone of API communication.
 Here's how it works:

-The client side: Makes requests for specific resources or actions, sends data in a format the server understands, and waits for and processes the server's response.
+The client side: The client is the one that makes requests for specific resources or actions.
+The client does this by sending data in a format the server understands and waits for the server's response.

-The server side: Listens for incoming requests, processes requests based on defined rules, then returns appropriate responses or error messages.
+The server side: The server "listens" for incoming requests, processes requests based on defined rules, then returns appropriate responses or error messages.

-For example, when you use a weather app, your phone sends an API call to a weather service.
+Pretend you check the forecast in Cupertino.
+The weather app will send an API call to a local database.
 The server processes this request, retrieves the relevant weather data, and sends it back to your app in a format it can understand and display.
+And the craziest part: it all happens in a fraction of a second.

 This client-server relationship enables powerful integrations between different systems.
 A single application can interact with multiple APIs simultaneously, pulling data from various sources and combining them into the overall user experience.
 Below are two examples of API calls in the form of our Applets.